 Energy Issue Entity Department Subject General Fund Other Funds Positions Staff Comments Staff Recommendat ion 41 8660 Public Utilities Commission Wildfire Forecast and Threat Intelligence Integration Center (SB 209) -191,000 -1 The January budget included one position to support CalOES and CalFire in the Wildfire Forecast and Threat Intelligence Integration Center created by SB 209.
 This workload can be absorbed by other entities involved in the Center.
 Approve withdrawal of this proposal.
-42 3360 State Energy Resources Conservation and Development Commission General Fund Loans The May Revision includes several loans to the General Fund from various special funds.
-These loans range in size from three million to 25 million, and provide a total of \$52 million.
-These loans would be repaid at the discretion of the Department of Finance.
+Vote: Ayes 18 No 0 42 3360 State Energy Resources Conservation and Development Commission General Fund Loans million, and provide a total of \$52 Approve as Budgeted.
+Vote: Ayes 18 No 0 43 8660 Public Utilities Commission Loan from High Cost Fund B to General Fund 60,000,000 -60,000,000 The May Revision includes a loan from the California High Cost Fund B to the General Fund to provide General Fund relief.
 Approve as Budgeted.
-43 8660 Public Utilities Commission Loan from High Cost Fund B to General Fund 60,000,000 -60,000,000 The May Revision includes a loan from the California High Cost Fund B to the General Fund to provide General Fund relief.
-Approve as Budgeted.
-44 8660 Public Utilities Commission Loan from Universal Lifeline Service Trust Fund to General Fund 300,000,00 -300,000,000 The May Revision provides for a loan from the LifeLine program to the General Fund to provide General Fund relief.
+Vote: Ayes 13, No 5 44 8660 Public Utilities Commission Loan from Universal Lifeline Service Trust Fund to General Fund 300,000,00 -300,000,000 The May Revision provides for a loan from the LifeLine program to the General Fund to provide General Fund relief.
 This loan would severely impact the fund balance in 2020-21 and leave the fund precariously balanced.
 Approve as Budgeted.
-45 8660 Public Utilities Commission Loan from California Advanced Services 60,000,000 -60,000,000 The May revision provides for a loan from the California Advanced Services Fund to provide General Fund relief.
+Vote: Ayes 13, No 5 45 8660 Public Utilities Commission Loan from California Advanced Services 60,000,000 -60,000,000 The May revision provides for a loan from the California Advanced Services Fund to provide General Fund relief.
 Approve as Budgeted.
+Vote: Ayes 13, No 5

 Fund to General Fund 46 8660 CPUC Wildfire Proposals 29,600,000 103 The structure of the proposal generally aligns with the requirements and intent of AB 1054 and AB 111.
 However, questions remain about the duration and shape of some of the workload in the out years.
 Specifically, the amount of work required to allocate costs from catastrophic wildfires is uncertain and subject to external factors.
 Additionally, the streamlining and process improvement work proposed here may result in out year savings that are not captured in this proposal.
-Approve 63 permanent positions for wildfires, one position for Diablo Canyon, and nine administrative positions.
+Vote: Ayes 18 No 0 Approve 63 permanent positions for wildfires, one position for Diablo Canyon, and nine administrative positions.
 Approve 16 positions for the fair allocation of wildfire damages, 15 positions for PUC streamlining and efficiency, and \$10 million per year for contracts for three years.
 47 8660 CPUC CalSPEED Testing 2,813,000 3 This request is generally reasonable.
 However, the outyear workload is subject to considerable uncertainty.
 As such, limited term resources are appropriate.
-Approve \$2.8 million and three positions for three years.
+Vote: Ayes 18, No 0 Approve \$2.8 million and three positions for three years.

-Transportation Staff General Recommendati Entity Fund Positions Staff Comments Department Subject Other Funds Issue on The January budget included 10 positions and a \$7 million permanent augmentation from the Electronic Cigarette Products Tax Fund in 2020-21 for the purposes Reject without of creating a task force charged prejudice and Department of E-Cigarette Tax with combatting illicit vaping California 10 defer 48 2720 7,000,000 devices and products.
-This Enforcement Highway Patrol consideration proposal is dependent upon the for a later date. passage of the Administration's proposed vaping tax.
+Transportation Issue Entity Department Subject General Fund Other Funds Positions Staff Comments Staff Recommendati on 48 2720 Department of California Highway Patrol E-Cigarette Tax Enforcement 7,000,000 10 The January budget included 10 positions and a \$7 million permanent augmentation from the Electronic Cigarette Products Tax Fund in 2020-21 for the purposes of creating a task force charged with combatting illicit vaping devices and products.
+This proposal is dependent upon the passage of the Administration's proposed vaping tax.
 This proposal contains trailer bill language as well as funding for the Department of Justice.
-Reject the reversions and Reversion of Reverts unused or unencumbered reapproppriate 49 Various Various Legislative funds from a variety of legislative the remaining priorities investments in recent years. balances of these items.
+Reject without prejudice and defer consideration for a later date.
+Vote: Ayes 18 No 0 49 Various Various Reversion of Legislative priorities Reverts unused or unencumbered funds from a variety of legislative investments in recent years.
+Reject the reversions and reappropriate the remaining balances of these items.
+Vote: Ayes 13, No 5